binjr/binjr/README.md

 ####  Designed for ad-hoc view composition
   * Drag and drop series from any sources directly on the chart view.
   * Mix series from different sources on the same view.
-  * Allows charts overlay: create charts with several Y axis and a shared time line.
+  * Allows charts overlay: create charts with several Y axis and a shared timeline.
   * Highly customizable views; choose chart types, change series colours, transparency, legends, etc...
   * Save you work session to a file at any time, to be reopened later or shared with someone else.